 The SteelSeries Engine is a pretty complete app that offers many options for the SteelSeries Arctis 7 2019 Edition.
 It provides a graphic equalizer with presets and a compressor, DTS surround sound, and a live preview, as well as volume control for the mic.
 You can also save your configuration under the config tab so you can quickly switch between your different settings.
 It lacks some of the fancier auto-calibration features that some headsets have, but it's efficient, easy-to-use, and all the controls are under a single page, so you don't have to navigate between multiple tabs.
 You'll also need to use their transmitter if you want to keep your EQ and different settings active.
 Additionally, you can now set or disable the auto-off timer with the 2019 Edition, which wasn’t available on the previous model.
 If you prefer having RGB lighting and special features, take a look at the bass haptic feedback of the Razer Nari Ultimate or the great Logitech G Hub app with the G935.

 The SteelSeries Arctis 7 2019 Edition kept the same connectivity options as the previous model.
-This gaming headset connects to its USB dock for wireless use on PCs and consoles (with limited support on Xbox), or you can use it wired on all platforms as well.
+This gaming headset connects to its USB dock for wireless use on PC and PS4 or you can use it wired on all platforms as well.
 The latency is minimal, and you shouldn’t notice a delay when playing video games or watching videos.
 The wireless range of this model is also better than the last edition.

 These headphones are not Bluetooth compatible.
 If you want a similarly designed headset with Bluetooth, check out the SteelSeries Arctis Pro Wireless.